jrb00013/jrb00013/README.md

 I have SAS certifications in data analysis and statistical decision-making that I have utilized in my ML-based projects and I'm interested in building dynamic AI-powered embedded systems.
 I'm always looking to grow through the challenges that come with these systems, and can perform well in multiple software and hardware domains.

 On top of my technical skills, I've also worked outside during my college summers as a maintenance worker at my hometown cemetery, where I learned how to work with grit but also enjoy the little things while on the job.
-I'm thankful for the opportunities that I have.

 My education, interests, and projects are listed below.
 I have links to some of my old uploaded projects by which I maintain the repos for and occasional update.
 I'm also working on a few new projects as well that you might be interested in taking a look at.